Kota

 For example:

-Suppose you’re 37 when you first sign up for private health insurance.
-The gross premium is €1500/year (before any tax relief or subsidies).
+Suppose your employee is 37 when signing up for private health insurance.
+Their gross premium is €1500/year (before any tax relief or subsidies):

-Note: Depending on your life circumstances, you may get credits that reduce your level of loading or even be exempt from paying it.
+Note: Depending on their life circumstances, they may receive credits that reduce their loading level or even be exempt from paying it.
 We’ll explore this later.

-The maximum loading is 70%, which applies when you’re 69 (or older) and purchase health insurance for the first time.
+The maximum loading is 70%, which applies when your employees are 69 (or older) and purchase health insurance for the first time.

 LCR starts at 35 to give individuals sufficient time to establish their careers and financial stability to afford health insurance.
 The annual loading is set to 2% to encourage early purchases among young people while still being affordable for older new entrants.

-Ireland introduced LCR as an answer to various issues with their health insurance policy called Community Rating.
+Ireland introduced LCR as an answer to various issues with its health insurance policy — Community Rating.
 LCR doesn’t replace Community Rating; it just adds to it.

 Let’s dig deeper into this: